jwronline/shuttle-command/README.md

 # Demo
 ## Using AutoKey
 This is also the preferred method for a full keyboard without alterations.
+AutoKey will convert the keys on the keypad to the corresponding codes when correctly set up.

 ![demo](img/demo-full.png)